pagkly/Zed/Investopedia4/Paper Money Definition.md

 ## Special Considerations

-While paper money is the most accepted medium of exchange, companies often issue shares of their own company to purchase other companies and reward their staff.
+While paper money is the most accepted medium of exchange, companies often issue [[Shares|shares]] of their own company to purchase other companies and reward their staff.
 Shares are units of ownership in a company that entitle the shareholder to an equal distribution in any profits.
 Of all accepted mediums of exchange, shares are closest to paper money because they can be exchanged on the open market for cash.